27 Toronto Tourist Attractions That You Shouldn’t Miss

 This Gothic dream home was built by a wealthy Toronto businessman – Sir Henry Pellatt.
 After decades of history, the estate is now owned by the city and revered for its many art pieces and rich history.

-If you are visiting, you can buy a ticket to enter and hop on a guided tour to learn all about one of Toronto’s most famous attractions!
-Here is the official Casa Loma website!
+If you are visiting, you can buy a ticket to enter and hop on a guided tour to learn all about one of Toronto’s most famous attractions.

 Hockey Hall of Fame

 You can’t go to Canada and not discover the rich history of hockey!
-So, you should take a trip to the Hockey Hall of Fame!
-Located downtown on Front Street, the Hockey Hall of Fame is a great museum/exhibit with tons to do and lots to learn about.
+To do this, you should take a trip to the Hockey Hall of Fame.

 Dundas Square

-Besides malls and restaurant, there isn’t much to do there, but you would certainly pass through to snap a few photos in the evening!
+Besides malls and restaurants, there isn’t much to do there, but you might want to pass through to snap a few photos in the evening!

 It’s just a very nice mall that is pretty big and features some very popular shops.
 There are fountains and at Christmas, they have a tree and giant reindeer!